inesbarbosa88/SWitCHDev/FirstSemester/SoftwareDevelopment/README.md

 - **Theoretical Notes**
   - Summaries and key points from the software development lectures.

-## 🛠 Technologies
+## Technologies
 - **Programming Language:** Java
 - **Testing Framework:** JUnit

 ## Disclaimer
+These notes were created with the assistance of **ChatGPT** to enhance learning and provide structured explanations, and by consulting **study materials provided by SWitCH Dev professors**.
 I cannot guarantee that all exercises and notes are free of errors. **Critical thinking is always necessary** when reviewing and using this material.
-If you find any mistakes, feel free to suggest improvements!
+If you find any mistakes, feel free to report or suggest improvements!